-Limekiln is one of the only state park in the Big Sur region that doesn’t require a permit for elopements.
+Limekiln is the only state park in the Big Sur region that doesn’t require a permit for elopements.
 Not only does that make it easier to plan your wedding date, but it means that there are fewer rules.
 No, it doesn’t mean you should trample the ferns and set up a sound system, but it DOES mean you can bring more than 10 people with you.
 There is a great clearing for ceremonies off the trail within a 5 minute walk of the main trailhead.
 Finding a natural clearing is important for preserving the plant life in the forest, so please keep this in mind as you scout out your perfect location within any forest or wild area.

 Jack and Dana (pictured below) brought a couple dozen of their closest family and friends with them to their tiny wedding ceremony in Limekiln State Park.
 They reserved two or three campsites to ensure parking spaces for their guests in the otherwise limited space.

 Garrapata State Park offers some stunning beaches and coastal views.
 Located in the northern region of Big Sur, it is one of the first areas with beach access when driving south from Monterey.
 There are multiple access points to the beach.
 There is also an awesome coastal trail within the park located at Soberanes Point.
 Many couples decide to come here for sunset portraits at the end of the day instead of doing their full elopement here.

 More great venues for Tiny Weddings in Big Sur

 Are you bringing along a small group of guests?
 As previously described in this post, Glen Oaks Big Sur and Ventana Big Sur are both great places to hold wedding ceremonies and receptions with guests.
 Below are even more venue options that are great for tiny weddings in Big Sur!